 Updating ip4 and ip6 databases

-It is now possible to use the native DNS resolver if user is under a SOCKS proxy (disabled by default; requires native integration)
+It is now possible to use the native DNS resolver if a user is under a SOCKS proxy (disabled by default; requires native integration)

 Adding new tools to the right-click context menu: SSL Checker, Trace Route, Ping, DNS Lookup, Whois Lookup, and HTTP Headers